resource-watch/slate/source/includes/api/_collections.md

 ### Sorting

-The API currently supports sorting by means of the `sort` parameter.
-Sorting can be done using any field from the collection.

-Sorting by nested fields is not supported at the moment.

 > Sorting collections

 ```shell
 curl -X GET "https://api.resourcewatch.org/v1/collection?sort=name" \
 -H "Authorization: Bearer <your-token>"
 ```

-Multiple sorting criteria can be used, separating them by commas.

 > Sorting collections by multiple criteria